koviubi56/lemming/README.md

 fail_fast = false  # OPTIONAL, whether or not immediately quit in case of an error

 [[formatters]]
+name = "some_example"  # OPTIONAL, used to identify this formatter.
+Defaults to packages[0]
 packages = ["example"]  # REQUIRED, the package(s) to install with pip (might include versions with "==x.y.z") format_command = "{pyexe} -m example {path}"  # REQUIRED, the command to run to format the code ({pyexe} will be replaced with the python executable, {path} with the path passed to Lemming (usually the current working directory: ".")) check_command = "{pyexe} -m example --check {path}"  # OPTIONAL, the command to run to check the code (stuff will be replaced just like in format_command) allow_nonzero_on_format = true  # OPTIONAL, if true it is allowed for the format_command to return a non-zero exit status

 [[linters]]
+name = "other_example"  # OPTIONAL, used to identify this linter.
+Defaults to packages[0]
-packages = ["example"]  # REQUIRED, same as for formatters command = "{pyexe} -m example {path}"  # REQUIRED, the command to run to lint the code (stuff will be replaced just like in format_command) run_first = true  # OPTIONAL, if true this linter will be ran BEFORE formatters, and linters with this being false.
+packages = ["example"]  # REQUIRED, same as for formatters command = "{pyexe} -m example {path}"  # REQUIRED, the command to run to lint the code (stuff will be replaced just like in format_command) run_first = true  # OPTIONAL, if true this linter will be ran BEFORE formatters, and other linters.
 Defaults to false.
 ```

 ### 2. Run Lemming